patrickrobrecht/flexible-event-and-booking-manager/README.md

 - Create/update the `.env` configuration if necessary.
 - Run `php artisan migrate` to migrate the database to the latest version.
 - Upload files to the production system.
+- Optimize performance with caching for config, events, routes, views by running `php artisan optimize`.

 ## Configuration